-China has a roaring dressmaking industry - strike it right and you can get a made-to-measure wedding dress for around the £100 mark (see Cheap Weddings).
+China has a roaring dressmaking industry - strike it lucky and you can get a made-to-measure wedding dress for around the £100 mark (see Cheap Weddings).

-To include foreign auctions in search results, click 'worldwide' for location, in the left hand bar.
+To include overseas auctions in search results, click 'worldwide' for location in the left-hand bar.

 Always factor in postage fees.
 If a seller hasn't listed shipping charges to the UK, get them to confirm them via the 'ask seller a question' button before bidding.
 Otherwise you could be subjected to to sky-high charges.